One-Nexus/Synergy/README.md

 #### Configuration

 To enable JSON output of your modules' configuration, you need to use the `$to-JSON` variable and set it to `true`.
-This variable should be passed before any Synergy related code:
+This variable should be passed before Synergy is imported:

 ```scss
 // Enable JSON output